-The inheritance mechanisms found on object-oriented programming languages allow the specialization of previously defined objects, avoiding the unnecessary repetition of code and allowing the definition of common predicates for sets of objects.
+The inheritance mechanisms found on object-oriented programming languages allow the specialization of previously defined objects, avoiding the unnecessary repetition of code and allowing the definition of common functionality for sets of objects.
 In the context of logic programming, we can interpret inheritance as a form of theory extension: an object will virtually contain, besides its own predicates, all the predicates inherited from other objects that are not redefined locally.

 Logtalk uses a depth-first search procedure for finding predicate declarations and predicate definitions, as explained below.
-The search procedures locate the entities holding the predicate declaration and the predicate definition using the predicate template.
+The search procedures locate the entities holding the predicate declaration and the predicate definition using the predicate name and arity.
 The alias/2 predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default search procedure).

 Protocol inheritance refers to the inheritance of predicate declarations (scope directives).
-These can be contained in objects, in protocols, or in categories.
+These can be contained in objects, protocols, or categories.
 Logtalk supports single and multi-inheritance of protocols: an object or a category may implement several protocols and a protocol may extend several protocols.

 Search order for prototype hierarchies¶